 - Attending a comprehensive childbirth education course spanned over a minimum of 4 weeks.
 I am happy to provide recommendations which can fit a range of budgets and schedules.
-Generally, a class totaling 12 hours will suffice, if supplemented with cesarean birth education.*** Comprehensive childbirth classes completed during a previous pregnancy may be used to fulfill this requirement.
+Generally, a class totaling 12 hours will suffice, if supplemented with cesarean birth education.**

-- Attending less comprehensive childbirth education courses (<12 hours and/or not spanned over time), and supplementing with self study by books, documentaries, podcasts or other sources of information that I approve as adequate to fill in gaps from your childbirth education course.
+- Attending less comprehensive childbirth education courses (<12 hours and/or not spanned over time), supplemented with self study that I approve.
+Books, documentaries, podcasts or other sources of information may be used for self study.

 - Recent experience working as either a labor & delivery nurse or a doula

 - Being credentialed as a certified doula, childbirth educator, midwife, or OB/GYN

-***No matter how low your individual risk is, birth by cesarean is always in the realm of possibility, especially in south Florida where the rate is higher than average.
-Therefore, please pick one of the following for cesarean birth education (optional for clients who are birth professionals):
+**No matter how low your individual risk is, birth by cesarean is always in the realm of possibility, especially in south Florida where the rate is higher than average.
+Pick one of the following for cesarean birth education (optional for clients who are birth professionals):

-- a previous experience birthing by cesarean section, along with commitment to seeking appropriate therapy for any related trauma if relevant
+- a previous experience birthing by cesarean, along with commitment to seeking appropriate therapy for any related trauma (if relevant)

 - a cesarean birth workshop, led by me

 - reading 3 chapters from Ancient Map for Modern Birth, by Pam England.
 The subjects of these chapters are: (1) long and difficult labors, (2) informed consent, and (3) cesarean birth.